davebenson/doom4-walkthrough/README.md

 A Health Station and Codex Entry "Monsters / Revenant" are found near eachother.
 There also two Elevator Shafts off to the side that have 2 Possessed Soldiers and a BFG ammo.

-## Mission 12: Findig the Blue Keycard
+## Mission 12: Finding the Blue Keycard

 Back near the Health Station look for a very bloody side area with entrails hanging from the ceiling and a chainsaw.
 Enter and look for a hatch.